Payoneer Competitors Exist – Here’s Your Guide

 Finding a Payoneer alternative or other companies like Payoneer that matches every service is not possible just yet.
 For example, there is no other company that currently offers its users a prepaid MasterCard as well as a bank account in USD.
 However, there are service providers who offer features that are in line with Payoneer’s offerings.

-TransferWise is fast becoming the best Payoneer alternative.
-They are starting to introduce the TransferWise Borderless Account.
+TransferWise has introduced the TransferWise Borderless Account.
 This will provide it’s customers a unique USD bank account associated with the customer.
 They will also be offering GBP and EUR unique customer bank account numbers.
 Game changer!!
 Later in 2017, TransferWise will be offering a debit card linked to your Borderless Account.
 Once this service is fully available, TransferWise will be your alternative to the Payoneer prepaid debit card.

 Here are some more Payoneer alternatives that deserve your attention.